olivierschultz/papyrus/interview/resume.md

 - [ ] I have made sure that I have proven in my resume that I have these skills and traits.

-- [ ] I have picked e periences that prove I can be successful at the job's responsibilities.
+- [ ] I have picked experiences that prove I can be successful at the job's responsibilities.

 - [ ] Dependending on the type of company I'm applting for and their culture, I've included a short section listing out additional interests and hobbies that individualize me.

 ## Visual Style

-- [ ] My te t is all aligned together along a left or right a is.
+- [ ] My text is all aligned together along a left or right a is.

-- [ ] For work e perience, the company name and my title are visually highlighted.
+- [ ] For work experience, the company name and my title are visually highlighted.

 - [ ] For projects, the project name and my role are visually highlighted.

 - [ ] My content is optimized to best use horizontal space, lists where each item is short (such as one word) are condensed to be a single line.

-- [ ] My section heading are visually different than the rest of the te t.
+- [ ] My section heading are visually different than the rest of the text.

-- [ ] My name is at the top of the page and larger than the rest of the te t.
+- [ ] My name is at the top of the page and larger than the rest of the text.

-- [ ] The formatting of my sections is consistent; bullet points, section heading, work history information is consistent across size, te t, color and style.
+- [ ] The formatting of my sections is consistent; bullet points, section heading, work history information is consistent across size, text, color and style.

 - [ ] I've given the styling of my name and basic information a personal flair without compromising the professional look of my resume.